Childhood rashes

 You can give them paracetamol if they’re feeling unwell.
 Ask your pharmacist how much you can give and how often.

-Rashes caused by viruses such as hand, foot and mouth and slapped cheek often get better on their own.
-However, complications such as mouth ulcers or severe itching might need a trip to your GP.
+Rashes caused by viruses (eg, cold sores, hand, foot and mouth, roseola and slapped cheek) often get better on their own.
+However, complications such as mouth ulcers or severe itching might need a trip to your GP or nurse practitioner.

 Remember, trust your instincts.
 Seek medical help if you think your child is unwell or you need advice and reassurance.